๐Ÿš€limited beta -

 this is for you if...

-You're building on the side while employed
+You're building a SaaS product on the side while working a full-time job

 not for you if

-You want to raise VC before validating the idea
+You want to raise VC money before talking to a single customer

 stop building. start shipping.